Game Changers: Moments that cause a significant shift in the way you currently think about something.

 Italian Beef Sandwiches at Tony’s Beef

 This family business is about 20 minutes from the city centre and is well worth the trip.
 It’s been running since 1975 and has an incredibly loyal local customer base.
-We met people who had been going in for five, 10, 20 and even 35 years to get their favourite sandwiches.
+We met people who had been going to Tony's for 5, 10, 20 and even 35 years to get their favourite sandwiches.
 Some had moved out of the area but still drove an hour, three times a week for lunch!
 Tony is an incredibly charming guy who seems to know everyone who came in the door.
 And if he didn’t, he talked to you like he’d known you for years!
 The sandwiches were outstanding — the beef was superbly flavoured and so juicy and tender.
 We were even joined by a couple of local cops for their lunch, which must mean it’s good!
 I couldn’t recommend it highly enough!

 This was a real game changer for me.
-In the middle of downtown is Millennium Park, which houses an outdoor performing centre that puts on random showings of films as well as musical performances.
+In the middle of downtown is Millennium Park, which houses an outdoor performing centre that puts on showings of films as well as musical performances.
 On the night we were there, the park happened to be showing “Blues Brothers,” a classic Chicago-based film.
 We decided to go and when we turned up, there were thousands of people sat there with picnics watching, laughing and singing along with the film.
-We sat at the back of the park, eating a Chicago-style hot dog, as the sun set over the sensational Chicago skyline.
-It’s something I will never forget!
+We sat at the back of the park, eating a Chicago-style hot dog, as the sunset over the sensational Chicago skyline.
+It’s something we will never forget!

 BB’s Lawnside BBQ